Anastasiya-m4c/wool-silk_ecommerce/README.md

 Error when attempting to use autofill payment details.
 **Status:** Won't Fix.
 **Justification:** Stripe functionality needs to be rebuilt as they have released more secure payment methods.
 This will be addressed as part of the next release when integrating Stripe's Payment Element widget for improved security and user experience.

+### Issue:
+2 serious error received when testing in axeDevTools.
+**Status:** Won't Fix.
+**Justification:** Both of the errors are relates to STRIPE.
+This will be addressed as part of the next release when integrating Stripe's Payment Element widget for improved security and user experience.

 ## Deployment